12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 6. How do you feel when you sit down to work each day?

-7. Did you have a sh*tty moment, low point, or A-HA moment that brought you to where you are today?
+7. Did you have a low point or an A-HA moment that brought you to where you are today?
 A series of them?

 8. What experiences do you have that make you incredible at your job?